GSA-TTS/identity-handbook/_articles/deploying-sp-to-prod.md

   Make sure you are in the root directory of the identity-devops repository.
   Do a `git pull` to make sure you have the latest in identity-devops.
   Run ```aws-vault exec prod-power -- /bin/zsh -l```.
-  This command will login you into aws-vault and make it so you can run each subsequent command without having to keep authorizing.
+  This command spawns a new shell configured with your prod-power-aws-vault credentials.
 You will need your yubikey.

   * **Step 2:**
   Run `./bin/ls-servers -e prod`.
-  This lists the productions servers, including workers.
+  This lists the production servers, including workers.
 If everything looks normal, proceed.
-Check that the number of instances running are what you would   expect (15 for idp, 4 for workers).
+Check that the number of instances running are what you would expect (numbers should match what is in the config - [asg_idp_desired](https://github.com/18F/identity-devops-private/blob/db5cbb3e124fb18b0177271c5488a717f9caa6b6/vars/prod.tfvars#L88) and asg_worker_desired(https://github.com/18F/identity-devops-private/blob/db5cbb3e124fb18b0177271c5488a717f9caa6b6/vars/prod.tfvars#L96)).

   * **Step 3:**
   Notify in *#login-devops* and *#login-appdev* slack channels that you are going to begin recycling production.
 [Link to example message](https://gsa-tts.slack.com/archives/C0NGESUN5/p1664914296671609).

   * **Step 4:**
-  Run  `./bin/asg-recycle prod` idp.
+  Run  `./bin/asg-recycle prod idp`.
 This will kick off recycling.

   * **Step 5:**
   Tail the logs so you can follow the recycle process by shelling into an instance.
   Run `./bin/ssm-instance --newest asg-prod-migration` Then `tail -f /var/log/cloud-init-output.log` OR `tail -f /var/log/syslog` There might be a delay in being able to ssm into the migration because it takes a minute to kick off the script.
-Instance needs at least a minute, maybe  more before command works
+Migration instance needs at least a minute, maybe  more before command works

   * **Step 6:**
   Look for “complete/finished/success” language in the logs, it appears slightly above the end when the recycle finishes (might have to scroll up)